omnid/nuhal/README.md

         -   `nuhal_install(name ...)` install a target with the given
             name.
 List dependencies after the target name.
 See *nuhal_all/nuhal.cmake* for details and requirements.
+- Additional Documentation can be found in each platform's `README.md`.
+Doxygen documentation is generated with each build and placed in `&lt build &gt/doc/index.html`.
 Adding a Platform
 -----------------